imollov/cv/README.md

 - Delivered competitive, customer and market research reports for the DevTools suite to senior management, product and engineering teams
 - Led an initiative for increasing the conversion rate of the DevTools trial users
-- Conducted numerous interviews with software developers accross the globe
+- Conducted numerous interviews with software developers across the globe

 <br />